MoRahITU/TestTraceTradeoff/README.md

 ## Output Files

-- Simulation results are saved in `code/outputsFinal/` with descriptive filenames including all parameter values
+- Simulation results are saved in `code/outputsFinal/`
-- Output files contain columns for false negative test rates, tracing efficiency, infection counts, reproduction numbers, and other epidemiological metrics
 - Offspring distribution data is stored in `code/offspringdistributions/`

 ## Visualization

 Use the provided Python and Jupyter notebook tools for data analysis and visualization:

-- `code/plot_definitions.py`: Python plotting utilities
+- `code/plot_definitions.py`: useful definitions
-- `code/Plot_main.ipynb`: Interactive Jupyter notebook for result visualization
+- `code/Plot_main.ipynb`: Jupyter notebook displaying the figures from the paper

 ## License